 Your Gold Award activities can include anything from part-time work to volunteering in the community, from running your own business to putting on an exhibition, from being a Students’ Union officer to running a sports team, from mentoring your peers to running a society; basically any activity where you are developing skills.

-What you gain from The Gold Award
+What you’ll gain from The Gold Award

-Completing the Gold Award:
+Completing The Gold Award:

 - Increases your self-awareness and understanding of your strengths and weaknesses